Dear Scripps Students, Faculty, and Staff,

 While the visible evidence has been erased, the damage that such acts of harassment and intimidation inflict upon our community cannot be overstated.
 I support every individual’s right to free expression, regardless of political or religious affiliation, racial, ethnic, or gender identity, sexual orientation, national origin, or ability.
 However, here at Scripps, such freedom carries with it a responsibility to care for the physical and emotional safety of others, to be good stewards of campus property, to treat one another equitably and with respect, and to adhere to the values of this community.

 The College will not tolerate acts of bias, discrimination, or harassment that divide and weaken rather than build and strengthen our community.
-I strongly affirm the College’s Principles of Community, Principles of Diversity, and policies related to discrimination and harassment, which are available on the IDEA website
+I strongly affirm the College’s Principles of Community, Principles of Diversity, and policies related to discrimination and harassment, which are available on the IDEA website.
+You will also find information about bias incidents and instructions for reporting such incidents here.

 I encourage each of you to take advantage of the broad array of resources available at Scripps and throughout the Consortium to help you engage constructively in the ongoing dialogue and activism in the wake of the election.
 I am counting on each of you to model the values of equity, inclusion, and justice here at Scripps and elsewhere as we move forward in unity.